lopezelpesado/application-website/README.md

 This README is for my application website for Founders and Coders!

+Update 9/6/21: Which got me an interview and now I'm starting next week!!!
+I'll archive this repository and continue working on the life app in a seperate one.

 ## Ideas

 I'll try to put some of my ideas for my website here broken down into different sections.